bxrd/BxrdNet-Test/README.md

 ## Contact

-If you have any questions or suggestions regarding BxrdNet, feel free to reach out to us at [your contact information here].
+If you have any questions or suggestions regarding BxrdNet, feel free to reach out to us at BxrdNet@gmail.com.